jotego/jtcores/cores/vulgus/README.md

 the Vulgus PCB to FPGA.
 If you come from the emulation world here are some of the things different from emulators:

-- Real CPU/GPU bus sharing with delays
+-Real CPU/GPU bus sharing with delays
-- Sprites handled with the same scan pattern as in the original hardware
-- Palettes determined by the original PROMs
+-Sprites handled with the same scan pattern as in the original hardware -Palettes determined by the original PROMs
-- Graphics priority handled by the original PROM
+-Graphics priority handled by the original PROM
-- No lag between image and input.
+-No lag between image and input.
 Data is being sent to the screen in real time.
-- 3 button input
+-3 button input
-- Sound sampling rate exactly as the original
+-Sound sampling rate exactly as the original
-- Accurate FPS 100% same as real hardware
+-Accurate FPS 100% same as real hardware

 These technical aspects mean that the game play will be different from an emulator in a number of ways and that some hardware tricks that were not emulated will work